Me & You Together Song: Music video

 Scene from the "Me & You Together Song" music video.
 The attire of Healy and the guests, along with the furniture, wall colour, and posters drew comparisons to 1990s romantic comedy films.

 A music video for "Me & You Together Song", directed by Bedroom, was released on 6 February 2020.
 Filmed in a retro style reminiscent of 1990s music videos, it includes homages to 1990s culture such as mix CDs, boomboxes, Converse, rooms covered in band posters, and retro T-shirts.
 The music video begins with a young woman inserting a CD mixtape into her boombox before dancing on her bed.
 The video pivots to a house party as the song progresses, while scenes of the band performing are interspersed.
 The bedrooms are shown to be interconnected, while at the same time the partygoers begin locking eyes with each other.
 As the couples in the bedrooms and the party begin making out, the 1975 are shown performing in the house and the partygoers gather around them.
 As the video concludes, the entire apartment in which the video takes place is shown to be built on a sound stage.
+Fellow Dirty Hit labelmate Beabadoobee makes a cameo in the video.

 Evan Minsker of Pitchfork called the video a "rom-com throwback".
 Koltan Greenwood of the Alternative Press praised the video for "perfectly" capturing the nostalgia of the 1990s, saying everyone remembers "spotting [their] crush from across the dance floor", crashing over coffee tables, and "the first kiss shared with the one you love while you're trying to stay quiet in a separate room".
 Daniel Kreps of Rolling Stone complimented the "colourful" visuals, while Rhian Daly of NME called it nostalgic and said it "plays out like a '90s throwback".
 A second music video, filmed in black and white, was released on 6 May 2020.
 It features the 1975 performing in front of a stark white backdrop while a camera circles around the group, creating a panoramic effect.